-The Group's interests held in joint ventures are related parties and these are set out in further detail in Notes 10 - Other non-current assets and 11 - Investment in equity accounted joint venture.
-Transactions with joint ventures were not material for any of the years presented.
+The joint ventures in which the Group holds interests are related parties and these are set out in further detail in Note 10 -Other non-current assets and Note 11 -Investment in equity accounted joint venture.
+There were no material transactions with joint ventures during the year ended December 31, 2023.

-For the year ended December 31, 2022, a subsidiary of AMPSA completed the purchase of land from a subsidiary of Trivium for a total consideration of approximately \$3 million and completed other non-material transactions, including but not limited to, the sale of spare parts to and receipt of cutting and printing services from Trivium subsidiaries.
+During the year ended December 31, 2023, a subsidiary of AMPSA completed non-material transactions including the receipt of cutting and printing services from Trivium.